Functorial semi-norms on singular homology and (in)flexible manifolds: Functorial semi-norms on simply connected spaces

 \begin{prop} For $d \in \N_{\geq 4}$ the following statements are equivalent: \begin{enumerate} \item There is a \emph{finite} functorial semi-norm~$\fsn \args$ on~$H_d(\args;\R)$ such that for some homology class~$\alpha \in H_d(X;\R)$ of some simply connected space~$X$ we have $\fsn \alpha \neq 0$. \item There exists an oriented closed simply connected $d$-manifold that is strongly inflexible. \end{enumerate} \end{prop}

 \begin{proof} First, let us assume that the first statement holds.
-Without loss of generality we may assume that $X$ is path-connected.
-By Corollary~\ref{cor:repspaces} we can write~$\alpha = a \cdot H_d(f;\R) \fclr M$, where $M$ is some oriented closed simply connected $d$-manifold, $f \colon M \longrightarrow X$ is a continuous map, and $a \in \R \setminus \{0\}$.
+Without loss of generality we may assume that $X$ is path-connected and (in view of the triangle inequality) that $\alpha$ is rational.
+By Corollary~\ref{cor:repspacesr} we can write~$\alpha = a \cdot H_d(f;\R) \fclr M$, where $M$ is some oriented closed simply connected $d$-manifold, $f \colon M \longrightarrow X$ is a continuous map, and $a \in \R \setminus \{0\}$.
 We now show that the manifold~$M$ is strongly inflexible: Because $\fsn\args$ is finite and functorial, we obtain

 If $N$ is an oriented closed connected $d$-manifold, then for all continuous maps~$g \colon N \longrightarrow M$ it follows that

 Hence, $\deg(N,M)$ is finite, and so $M$ is strongly inflexible.

 Conversely, if there exists an oriented closed simply connected strongly inflexible $d$-manifold~$M$, we consider the functorial semi-norm~$\fsn \args$ associated with the domination semi-norm~$v_M$ for~$M$ (see Section~\ref{subsec:nontrivialsimplyconn}).
 Because $M$ is strongly inflexible, $v_M$ is finite.
 So by Theorem~\ref{thm:genfunsn}, also $\fsn\args$ is finite, and $\fsn{\fclr M} = v_M(M) =1 \not\in \{0,\infty\}$. \end{proof}